OSGeo/gdal/doc/source/drivers/raster/wmts.rst

                                                                            Byte)
 <ExtendBeyondDateLine>false</ExtendBeyondDateLine>                         Whether to make the extent go over dateline and warp tile requests.
 Only appropriate when the 2 following
-                                                                           conditions are met (optional, defaults to false): for a geodetic SRS or EPSG:3857, with tile matrix sets such as the whole [-180,180] range of longitude is entirely covered by an integral number of tiles (e.g.
+                                                                           conditions are met (optional, defaults to false): for a geodetic SRS or EPSG:3857, with tile matrix sets such as the whole [-180,180] range of longitude is entirely covered by an integral number of tiles (e.g., GoogleMapsCompatible).
-                                                                           GoogleMapsCompatible).
 AND when the layer BoundingBox in the SRS of the tile matrix set covers the whole
                                                                            [-180,180] range of longitude, and that there is another BoundingBox in another SRS that is centered around longitude 180.
 If such alternate BoundingBox is not present in the GetCapabilities document, DataWindow must be